hammcin/MOOCTextEditor/README.md

 Flag misspelled words as well as perform auto-complete suggestions for the user's text as they type.

+## Spelling Suggestions

+Give suggestions for how to correct a misspelled word.

 ## Acknowledgements

 [RichTextFX](https://github.com/TomasMikula/RichTextFX), which was created by